Home Compare REL.L vs WKL.AS

 RELX vs Wolters Kluwer N.V.: Which Stock Looks Stronger in 2026?

-Wolters Kluwer holds the cleaner structural position, with valuation as the main driver and growth adding further support.
+Wolters Kluwer holds the cleaner structural position, with the lead spread across profitability and valuation.
+RELX still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON